mantielero/VapourSynth.nim/README.md

 Source("video.mkv").myfilter(320,200).Pipey4m
 ```

-If you wish you can improve the readibility by doing:
+If you wish, you can improve the readibility by doing:
 ```nim
 Source("video.mkv").myfilter(w=320,h=200).Pipey4m
 ```